 Gas explosions are no joking matter.
 They can harm your family as well as your property.
 Examine your fireplace and take note of a rotten-egg smell or a quiet whistling — these are often indicators of a gas leak.
 If you suspect you might have a leaky gas line, immediately shut off the gas supply to your fireplace.
 Consult with a licensed professional to replace any broken parts.

 Custom-Built Fire Pits

 A fire pit or fireplace is one of the fastest ways to add charm to your backyard.
 At Patuxent, we specialize in outdoor living spaces.
-Through our Custom Landscaping Department, we can help you build the paver fire pit of your dreams, so you can take the comfort of a cozy fire to your yard.
+Contact custom landscaping experts to learn about our custom-built fire pits to transform your backyard into your oasis.